ample/gatsby-starter-ample/plugins/gatsby-ample-pages/README.md

 4. Pass the data onto that layout.

 The idea here is that we are simply _wrapping_ static templates from the source project, such that the source project can be developed outside the context of dynamic pages.

+### Publishing Workflow

+The pages plugin also supports a published/draft mode on pages.
+Pages have a `published` field on them.
+To have unpublished pages ignored, set a `GATSBY_PAGES_PUBLISH_MODE` environment variable to some truthy value.
+Otherwise, all pages will be rendered.